 Closed Sessions are held only under limited circumstances, as provide for by State law, such as litigation or personnel matters.
 Closed sessions are not open to the public and notices are posted in the Danville Library, Danville website and the kiosk outside of the Town Offices, 510 La Gonda Way.

-Mayor's Town Hall is a quarterly meeting series held on Saturday mornings at 10:00 a.m. at the Danville Veterans Memorial Building, 400 Hartz Avenue.
+Mayor's Town Hall is a quarterly meeting series held on Saturday mornings (the October 17 Town Hall is set for a Tuesday) at 10:00 a.m. at the Danville Veterans Memorial Building, 400 Hartz Avenue.

 It is an excellent opportunity for residents to learn and talk with community leaders about topics of relevance to the Town.

 March 25, 2017 - Federal, State and Local CollaborationMay 20, 2017 - Public Safety RoundtableJuly 15, 2017 - Transportation PanelOctober 17, 2017 - Education Roundtable

 The Mayor's Town Hall is videotaped and the video is available for viewing online.

 May 7, 2016August 20, 2016 (Unavailable due to technical issues)November 5, 2016March 25, 2017

 The Council also has liaison appointments with several local, county and state agencies,including those listed below.
 For the full list of council liaison appointments, click here.